Stacey Bowen

 Stacey Bowen (born 17 December 1969) is a retired Canadian sprinter who competed primarily in the 200 metres.
 She represented her country at the 1993 World Championships reaching the quarterfinals.

+Bowen was an All-American sprinter for the Alabama Crimson Tide track and field team, finishing 3rd in the 200 m at the 1994 NCAA Division I Indoor Track and Field Championships.
+She was also runner-up in the 4 × 100 meters relay at the 1993 NCAA Division I Outdoor Track and Field Championships.